xsollwa/haptic-joystick-system/JOURNAL.md

 - We also familiarised ourselves with the process of ordering pcbs through PCBWay, since it would be our first time using it.

+### June 13, 2025 - 2 hours

+**What we did:**

+- Today we got the chance to share both of our projects at the Highway Show & Tell with strange parts!
+It was really interesting and exciting to see all the unique projects made by other hack clubbers, and we certainly learnt a lot from the feedback given by Strange Parts.

+*Ruzanna*

+- I created the Bill of Materials today, and found all of the parts that we would need to purchace for this project.
+Everything is written out, including where we will be obtaining the part from in the [MATERIALS-AND-BUDGET.md](MATERIALS-AND-BUDGET.md)